Home

 If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking.
 But when you ask him, be sure that your faith is in God alone.
 Do not waver, for a person with divided loyalty is as unsettled as a wave of the sea that is blown and tossed by the wind.
 Such people should not expect to receive anything from the Lord.
 Their loyalty is divided between God and the world, and they are unstable in everything they do.
 James 1:5-8 (NLT)

 The emotion-centered part of the brain believes, “I can have and enjoy it all,” irrespective of the risk of harm.
 The rational thinking part of the brain that would otherwise assess risk is neglected when emotion drives impulsive decisions that betray core values that should align with clear moral standards.
-There lies the division that defines ambivalence.
-To be undivided is to have the clarity of your core values that when acted upon consistently produce the opportunity to experience joy, even when the midst of hardship.
+There lies the division that defines ambivalence. to be undivided is to have the clarity of your core values that when acted upon consistently produce the opportunity to experience joy, even when the midst of hardship.
 Without divine wisdom, because we are instinctively selfish, we are incapable of that.

 He has showered his kindness on us, along with all wisdom and understanding.
 Ephesians 1:8 (NLT)